odeialba/moodle-tool_odeialba/backup/moodle2/README.md

 If the plugin also contains uploaded files, we also want them in the backup.
 We will add them using `annotate_files` and passing three/four parameters to it:
 1. The component name, which is `{plugintype}_{pluginname}`.
 2. The name of the filearea you defined in the form.
-3. Since it is possible to have multiple file areas in the same element (table), you may end up having multiple calls to the annotate_files() method, one for each filearea to be added to the backup.
-The third parameter, if it is needed, must be the name of one of the attributes or fields of the $tabledata element (usually, in the vast majority of cases, the 'id' of the element), otherwise we'll use null.
+3. Since it is possible to have multiple file areas in the same element (table), you may end up having multiple calls to the `annotate_files()` method, one for each filearea to be added to the backup.
+The third parameter, if it is needed, must be the name of one of the attributes or fields of the `$tabledata` element (usually, in the vast majority of cases, the `id` of the element), otherwise we'll use `null`.
 4. The fourth parameter is optional and will default to the context id of the backup, but if you want to specify the context id you do so here.
 ```php
 // set_source_table stuff ...